AppDaemon/appdaemon/docs/APPGUIDE.rst

     app1: service call to calendar/get_events succeeded with errors, elapsed time=0.0038149356842041016
     app1: code=home_assistant_error, message=Service call requested response data but did not match any entities

-Service CALL Logging With Home Assistant
+Service Call Logging With Home Assistant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, AppDaemon will log errors when any service call to HomeAssistant either times out, or returns
 a service error.
 If you prefer to do error checking yourself on a per-call basis you can use the ``suppress_log_messages``
-flag in the servicer call and set it to ``True``
+flag in the servicer call and set it to ``True``, or you can suppress log messages globally by setting ``suppress_log_messages`` to true in the plugin configuration.